MrJusticeShai/utilifeed-interviews-assessment/frontend/README.md

 The application will start on `http://localhost:3000`

 **Note:**
-- The backend API must be running on `http://localhost:5000`
+- The backend API must be running on `http://localhost:5001`
 - The API functions in `src/api.js` need to be implemented first
 - The UI is provided but will show errors until the API is implemented

+> For some reason, http://localhost:5000 didn't want to work locally, so I switched to `http://localhost:5001`

 ## Building for Production